Sweet Mandarin Restaurant Manchester

 Sweet Mandarin Chinese Restaurant Manchester - reader comments

-"I took my boyfriend here for a surprise birthday meal.
+"I took my boyfriend to Sweet Mandarin for a surprise birthday meal.
 I thought the restaurant was beautiful and the food and service were excellent.
 I would definately recommend it to my friends.
 Loved the cake too for my boyfriend's birthday." - Laura, Stockport 27/9/08 (visited on a Saturday evening)

 Trusted Reviewer "Sweet Mandarin has really made a name for itself.
 Owned by the Tse sisters, the Manchester born and bred grand daughters of Lily Kwok, famed for opening Lung Fung in 1959, Manchester's first Chinese restaurant and one of the first in the UK.
 Her death in December 2007, aged 89, was recorded with full page obituaries in all of the national broadsheets and, it has to be said, Helen, Lisa and Janet are not exactly media shy either.
 There's been TV shows documenting the restaurant's life, reviews in national newspapers, appearances on Newsnight and their Portico Prize nominated biography of their grandmother (also entitled Sweet Mandarin), which was even dramatised by the BBC.